What Is Oatmeal?

 Your bowl of oatmeal gets even tastier when you top it with spices.
 Try cinnamon, ginger, or pumpkin pie spice.

-Swirl in a bit of almond butter.
-Or sprinkle walnuts (which are rich in heart-healthy omega-3s) on top.
+Swirl in a bit of almond butter, or any kind of nut butter.
+Or sprinkle walnuts (which are rich in heart-healthy omega-3s) or any of your favorite types of nuts on top.

 Spoon in some frozen berries, and the warmth of the oatmeal will defrost them for you.
 Or try applesauce, or dried fruit.